 The Bonds are subject to redemption prior to maturity at the option of the District as set forth in the Bond Indenture.
 The Bonds are also subject to extraordinary mandatory redemption prior to maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
-This occurred during the current fiscal year as the District collected assessments from lot closings and prepaid \$15,000 of the Series 2007 Bonds.
+This occurred during the current fiscal year as the District prepaid \$5,000 of the Series 2007 Bonds.

 The Bond Indenture established a debt service reserve requirement and has certain other restrictions and requirements relating principally to the use of proceeds and the procedures to be followed by the District on assessments to property owners.
 In addition, the District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
 The debt service reserve requirement has been met by the District through the purchase of the reserve surety insurance policy which expires May 1, 2033.
-The market value of the policy was \$404,838 at September 30, 2016.
+The market value of the policy was \$404,838 at September 30, 2017.

-NOTE 6 - LONG-TERM LIABILITIES (Continued)
+NOTE 7 - LONG-TERM LIABILITIES (Continued)